bowmnath/cis-457-w21/README.md

 ## Welcome to CIS 457!

 This is the main website for the course.
-The slides, schedule, and links to assignments, labs, and projects, as well as the official course policies, will be posted here.
+The slides, schedule, and links to assignments, labs, projects, and videos, as well as the official course policies, will be posted here.
 The course also uses other websites for specific purposes.